Monisha-RK10/DigitClassifier-API-Real-Time-Handwritten-Digit-Recognition-via-FastAPI/app/README.md

  - `Static input (uploaded file)`: e.g., from a UI or API call
  - `Dynamic capture (camera feed)`: e.g., from an actual industrial camera in production (like IDS, Ximea, etc.)

-In a real-world setup, a USB webcam or industrial camera (e.g., IDS, Ximea) would be interfaced using SDKs like OpenCV (cv2.VideoCapture), camera-specific Python APIs (e.g., pyueye, ximea-python), or GStreamer pipelines.
-The application would continuously acquire frames via a loop (cap.read() or async frame grabbing), and those frames would be passed into the inference pipeline.
-In production, proper error handling, timeouts, and frame buffering would be used to ensure robustness.
+In a real-world setup:
+- A USB webcam or industrial camera (e.g., IDS, Ximea) would be interfaced using SDKs like OpenCV (cv2.VideoCapture), camera-specific Python APIs (e.g., pyueye, ximea-python), or GStreamer pipelines.
+- The application would continuously acquire frames via a loop (cap.read() or async frame grabbing), and those frames would be passed into the inference pipeline.
+- In production, proper error handling, timeouts, and frame buffering would be used to ensure robustness.